Vi tilrår at du alltid nyttar siste versjon av nettlesaren din.

 The European Medicines Agency (EMA) classifies ATMP into three main types:

-• Tissue-engineered medicines: these contain cells or tissues that have been modified so they can be used to repair, regenerate or replace human tissue.
+• Tissue-engineered medicines: Cells or tissues used to repair, regenerate or replace human tissue.

 ATMPs are regulated under Regulation (EC) No 1394/2007 and Directive 2001/83/EC